 The following data protection principles are applicable to all eu-LISA processing activities that address personal data:

-lawful and fairness: meaning that personal data should be lawfully and fairly processed in accordance with the
+lawful, fairness and transparency: meaning that personal data should be lawfully and fairly processed and in a transparent manner, in accordance with the

 Regulation (EC) 1725/2018 and